Facundo-Pfeffer/UCBerkeley-SEMM-MS-Codebook/README.md

 # UC Berkeley SEMM's Fall 2025 Codebook

-This repository was created by Facundo L. Pfeffer to support studying topics from the first semester.
+This repository was created by Facundo L. Pfeffer to support studying topics from the first semester of his MS graduate degree at UC Berkeley.
 Each folder corresponds to a different class.

 Quick start:
 - Navigate to the class folder you need.